Frequently Asked Questions

 Our staff includes internal medicine physicians, psychiatrists, nurse practitioners, registered nurses, physical therapists, a certified medical assistant, a massage therapist, and a registered dietitian.
 We do not hire student employees.

 Services received at the clinic will be submitted to your health insurance company for you.
 There is a charge for immunizations and prescription drugs received at Health Services.
 Please contact the UST Insurance and Billing Office at 651-962-6752 or firstname.lastname@example.org if you have questions.

 Yes.
 No aspect of your care will be shared with anyone without your written permission.

 Is health insurance required?

 We do bill your insurance so please bring your insurance card at the time of the visit.
 All degree seeking undergraduate students who are taking 12 or more credits and graduate students taking 9 or more credits are required to have health insurance.
-Each semester, students are asked to enter their health insurance into Murphy Online or they will automatically be enrolled in and billed for the UST sponsored health insurance plan.
+Each fall, students are asked to enter their health insurance into Murphy Online or they will automatically be enrolled in and billed for the UST sponsored health insurance plan.